-Check the moles on
+Check the moles on your feet

 Skin cancer consists of tumors that grow in your skin and can eventually spread if left untreated.
 Melanoma is known as the most serious and deadly form of skin cancer.
 This type of skin cancer develops in the melanocytes, the cells that produce melanin.
 Melanin is the pigment that gives your skin color.
 Melanoma can spread from these cells to other parts of your body.